rvben/rumdl/README.md

 ## Overview

 rumdl is a high-performance Markdown linter and fixer that helps ensure consistency and best practices in your Markdown files.
+Inspired by [ruff](https://github.com/astral-sh/ruff)'s approach to Python linting, rumdl brings similar speed and developer experience improvements to the Markdown ecosystem.

 It offers:

 - ⚡️ **Built for speed** with Rust - significantly faster than alternatives
 - 🔍 **54 lint rules** covering common Markdown issues